Starshine (comics): Fictional character biography

 The first Starshine was Landra, a young woman who lived on the planet Galador 200 years ago.
 When her world's government called for volunteers to become Spaceknights to battle the Dire Wraiths, Landra was one of those who accepted the call.
 Her armor gave her the power to use the mystical "Living Light".

 After the Spaceknights fended off the Dire Wraith invasion, Starshine teamed with fellow Spaceknights Rom and Terminator to seek out Wraiths that infiltrated nearby star systems.
 During one mission, she witnessed Terminator kill an innocent.
 She then acted as the prosecutor during Terminator's trial.
 Afterwards, she apparently pursued the Wraiths solo.
 At some point, it appears she completed her mission and returned to Galador, only to be put into stasis by Mentus, who, in the Spaceknights' absence, had usurped the Prime Director's position as the ruler of Galador.

 Landra fell in love with Rom.
 After the Spaceknights defeated Mentus and prevented Galactus from consuming Galador, decided to follow him back to Earth.
 There she became jealous of Rom's relationship with Brandy Clark.
 Landra was killed as she prevented a Dire Wraith disguised as Brandy from slaying Rom.
 She was buried in Clairton.

 Brandy Clark

 Publication history

 Brandy Clark first appeared in Rom #1 (December 1979) and was created by Bill Mantlo and Al Milgrom.

-The character subsequently appears as the second Starshine in Rom #40 (March 1983; by Mantlo/S. Buscema), #43–44 (June–July 1983), #46 (September 1983), #48 (November 1983), #50–51 (January–February 1984; changed appearance and mood; by M/S.B.), #52–53 (March–April 1984), #55–59 (June–October 1984), #72 (November 1985), Rom Annual #3 (1984; became human again; by Bill Mantlo (writer) WM Johnson (art)), Rom #73–75 (December 1985–February 1986; reunited with Rom; by Bill Mantlo (writer) Steve Ditko (art)), Incredible Hulk (vol. 2) #418 (June 1994; revealed to be pregnant; by Peter David (writer) Todd McFarlane (art)), and Spaceknights limited series #1–5 (October 2000–February 2001; children revealed; by Jim Starlin (writer) Chris Batista (art)).
+The character subsequently appears as the second Starshine in Rom #40 (March 1983; by Mantlo/S. Buscema), #43–44 (June–July 1983), #46 (September 1983), #48 (November 1983), #50–51 (January–February 1984; changed appearance and mood; by M/S.B.), #52–53 (March–April 1984), #55–59 (June–October 1984), #72 (November 1985), Rom Annual #3 (1984; became human again; by Bill Mantlo (writer) and WM Johnson (art)), Rom #73–75 (December 1985–February 1986; reunited with Rom; by Bill Mantlo (writer) and Steve Ditko (art)), Incredible Hulk (vol. 2) #418 (June 1994; revealed to be pregnant; by Peter David (writer) and Todd McFarlane (art)), and Spaceknights limited series #1–5 (October 2000–February 2001; children revealed; by Jim Starlin (writer) and Chris Batista (art)).